IBM-EPBL/IBM-Project-25663-1659969932/Project Development Phase/Sprint 1/README.md

+#  login and register page

-# CONNECTED WITH IBM DB
+# CONNECTED WITH IBM DB login and register page

-# FLASK WITH IBM-DB2-DATABASE

 Working with IBM Db2 service

-> Install Necessary Packages

-> Add the connection details from IBM DB2 as show under Service credentials of Portal

 --- ADD IT IN YOUR PYTHON APP ---
 > import ibm_db